Plan9-Archive/plan9ants/doc/livecd.md

 * Hubfs allows persistent shared textual applications similar to tmux/screen
 * Can also be used as a general purpose multiclient message queue via 9p

-Hubfs provides general purpose persistent pipelike buffered files as a 9p filesystem.
+Hubfs provides persistent pipelike buffered files as a 9p filesystem.
 It is usually used to provide shared access to instances of the rc shell and applications like ircrc.
 To create a new instance or attach to an existing one, a wrapper script is used like this:

 	hub FSNAME